 This course will hone skills in both critical thinking and creative output.
 By the end of this course students will: 1) have a foundation in the newly emerging field of Medical Humanities; 2) be introduced to the work of writer/doctors; 3) understand how qualitative/creative skills are integral to medical practice.

-Prerequisites: The course is designed for rising juniors and seniors, since it will require a certain level of maturity.
+Prerequisites: The course is designed for and so limited to rising juniors and seniors.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
 For students completing grades 9-12 by June 2019.Visit Program Page Learn How to Apply